This page covers some of the considerations that you may have at the end of your course, as a Tier 4 student.

-The length of your Tier 4 visa depends on the length of your course, as stated in your CAS.
+The length of your Tier 4 visa depends on the length of your course, as stated in your Confirmation of Acceptance for Studies (CAS).
 The Home Office varies this leave if you are government sponsored and then limits your stay in the UK to meet your sponsor's requirements.
-Please see the table below to determine how much leave the Home Office grant for your course.
+The following table shows how much leave the Home Office grants for each course duration.

 |Course length||Additional months granted at end of course|